Building the go-to destination for kids shows, games, and so much more

 The parent

-They control the wifi.
-They want to make sure everything about the product is safe, and a great experience for their kids.
+They want to make sure everything about the product is safe and a great experience for their kids.

 The explorerillustration